istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

     - A TCP filter config with policy `ns[foo]-policy[ext-authz-server]-rule[0]` for workload with labels `app=ext-authz-server,...`.

-## Ensure Pilot distributes policies to proxies correctly
+## Ensure Istiod distributes policies to proxies correctly

 Pilot distributes the authorization policies to proxies.
 The following steps help you ensure Pilot is working as expected: